 There is hidden potential in every company, and empowered employees perform better, display more interest and creativity, and help the company reach and engage others to build teams and build your brand’s influence internally.
 Boosting employee engagement is as important as ever as our workforce becomes more dispersed.

-Employee engagement consistently has received widespread attention and appears to have doubled in Google searches in the past five years, as shown in the graphic below.
+Employee engagement consistently has received widespread attention and appears to have doubled in Google searches in the past five years.
 Search terms including Engagement Survey, Employee Survey, Employee Engagement Ideas and “What is Employee Engagement” are among the top breakout search terms in the United States, which means that the search term grew by more than 5000%.

 What is Employee Engagement?

 Custom Insight defines employee engagement as “the extent to which employees feel passionate about their jobs, are committed to the organization, and put discretionary effort into their work.”
 Employee engagement is not the same as employee satisfaction, which indicates the level of employees’ contentment, but not their level of motivation and commitment.

 Benefits of Employee Engagement

 Why is so much attention paid to how engaged employees are with their work and how committed they are to the organization?
 Dynamic Signal provides insights into this question in the following general employee productivity statistics:

 - Organizations with highly engaged employees had an average 3-year revenue growth 2.3 times greater than companies whose employees were only engaged at an average level.
 (Source: UNC Kenanflager Business School)

 - Increasing employee engagement investments by 10% can increase profits by $2,400 per employee per year.
 (Source: Workplace Research Foundation)

 - Companies with engaged employees outperform those without by 202% (Source: Business 2 Community)